 Opioid withdrawal symptoms may vary depending on the opioid.
 Find out how to stop safely and manage symptoms to prevent long-term health risks.

 You may have withdrawal symptoms when you try to quit an addiction.
 Withdrawal symptoms are different for different people and can be mild or severe.

 Methadone is an opioid medicine available on prescription from your doctor.
 Find out how it works and and when it might be prescribed.

 Some pain medicines, such as opioids, need to be taken with care.
 Learn about the risks and benefits of opioids, side effects and pain-relief alternatives.

-Opioid medicines can help alleviate pain.
-But like all medicines, opioids come with risks and side effects.
-You should be informed about your pain medication and pain-relief options.
+Opioid medicines can help relieve pain.
+Like all medicines, they have risks and side effects.
 Here are some frequently asked questions about opioids.

 Tapentadol is a prescription-only opioid medicine used for pain relief.
 Find out about tapentadol, how it works and its possible side effects.

 Pethidine is an opioid pain-relief medicine that your doctor can prescribe.
 Find out more about pethidine, how it works and possible side effects.